nikitavoloboev/moonbit/README.md

 #### Safari

 One of the best features of Safari is fast access to bookmarks on opening of new tabs.
-Here are the ones I use most often on iOS:
+Here are my top bookmarked sites I use:

 <img src="https://i.imgur.com/VFzek42.jpg" width="300" alt="img">

 #### [Strong](http://strongapp.io) - Workout tracker

-- I use it to track my workouts.
-I have a few custom workouts I made that I can then start and simply follow the exercises and the number of sets for the exercise as my workout progresses.
+- Use it to track my workouts.
+I have few custom workouts I made that I can start and simply follow the exercises and the number of sets for the exercise as my workout progresses.
+I most usually start and track my workouts with my [Apple Watch](#watchos) using [Streaks Workout](https://streaksworkout.com) to start bodyweight exercise workouts and Workouts to start cardio workouts (Running/Cycling).

 #### [Streaks](https://streaksapp.com) - Habit tracker

 - Do something often enough and it becomes a habit.
 I use the app to track my [essential life habits](https://wiki.nikitavoloboev.xyz/focusing/habits) I want to complete each day.
+Get notification at 22:20 every day as a reminder to go to sleep and check on the habits.

 #### [1Password](https://itunes.apple.com/us/app/1password/id568903335?mt=8) - Password manager

 - Can't live without the app.
 It holds all my passwords and anything private so that I only need to remember one thing.
 My master password.
-With iOS 12, the app seamlessly integrates with the OS so I can autofill my saved passwords in seconds.
+It seamlessly integrates with the OS so I can autofill saved passwords in seconds.

 #### [Drive](https://itunes.apple.com/us/app/google-drive/id507874739?mt=8) - Cloud Storage

-- I store all my documents and files in iCloud, however I love using Google Docs/Sheets for collaborating on documents.
+- All my documents (files) are stored in iCloud.
+However Google Docs/Sheets are amazing tools for collaborating on documents.

 #### [GitHub](https://github.com/mobile) - GitHub on the Go